OGGM/oggm/docs/practicalities.rst

   `can run docker containers <https://www.sylabs.io/guides/3.1/user-guide/singularity_and_docker.html>`_).
   Singularity is preferred over Docker in cluster environments, mostly for security and performance reasons.
-  On our cluster, we use the SLURM manager, so we specify the number of nodes (`n`) and CPU’s (`c`) we’d like to use and run singularity with `srun -n 1 -c X singularity exec docker://...`.
-  This might vary on your cluster.
+  On our cluster, we use the SLURM manager to run a number of glaciers (an RGI region for example), and the script above is then run on a node.
+You can also use and run singularity with `srun -n 1 -c X singularity exec ...`: this might vary on your cluster.
 - we fix the container version we want to use to a certain `tag <https://hub.docker.com/r/oggm/oggm/tags>`_.
 With this, we are guaranteed to always use the same software versions across runs.